locnnil/workshop/docs/tutorial/install.rst

 Go
 ~~~~~~~~~~~~~~~~~~~~~~
-The only option to get Workspace that is currently available is installing from
-the source code.
-Therefore, Go run-time must be available to install Workspace.
-Run:
+Currently you can install Workspace only from its source code that requires Go run-time:

 .. tabs::
-  .. tab:: Install Go on Ubuntu
+  .. group-tab:: Install on Ubuntu

     .. code-block:: bash

       sudo snap install --classic --channel=1.20/stable go

-  .. tab:: Install Go on other Linux distributions
+  .. group-tab:: Install on other Linux distributions
     Check the `official documentation <https://go.dev/doc/install>`_ for the options
     available for other Linux distributions.